Beijing Zoo: Beijing Aquarium

 The Beijing Aquarium is located within the zoological park, on the northern bank of the Chang River.
 Opened in 1999, the aquarium complex covers an area of 120,000 square meters, with 42,000 square meters of interior space.
 It is the biggest aquarium in China with a large number of fish species and marine mammals.
 Visitors can watch shows performed by dolphins, belugas, and sea lions.

+Animals

+The Beijing Zoo is well known for its collection of rare animals endemic to China, including giant pandas, red pandas, golden snub-nosed monkeys, South China tigers, white-lipped deer, Père David's deer, crested ibises, Chinese alligators and Chinese giant salamanders.